maserasgroup-repo/easiq_marcus/README.md

 The current workflow is intentionally simple:

-- `fourpoints` prepares the equilibrium and nonequilibrium Gaussian input files required for a four-point Marcus analysis
+- `fourpoints` prepares the equilibrium and nonequilibrium Gaussian input files required for a four-point Marcus analysis.
-- `get_results` parses Gaussian output files and reports reaction free energies, reorganization energies, and free-energy barriers
+- `get_results` parses Gaussian output files and reports reaction free energies, reorganization energies, and free-energy barriers.
+Note that beyond the four-points approach, this code also enables the application of empirical hard-sphere models.

 ## Installation